ucldc/ingest_deploy/README.md

 ### 6. <a name="solrqa">QA check collection in Solr stage</a>

-Generate and review a QA report for the Solr stage index, following <a href="https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting">these steps</a>.
-The "Duplicates and missing QA spreadsheet" in particular indicates cases where harvested records lack required metadata.

-Note that you can additionally view the raw results in Solr stage; this may be helpful to verify mapping issues or discrepancies in data between CouchDB and Solr stage.
-Make sure you update Solr before QA'ing -- see <b>[Update Solr stage](#solrupdate)</b> instructions.
+You can view the raw results in Solr stage; this may be helpful to verify mapping issues or discrepancies in data between CouchDB and Solr stage.

-#### Querying Solr stage
 * Log into <a href="https://harvest-stg.cdlib.org/solr/#/dc-collection/query">Solr</a> to conduct queries
 * Generate a count of all objects for a given collection in Solr:  `https://harvest-stg.cdlib.org/solr/dc-collection/query?q=collection_url:%22https://registry.cdlib.org/api/v1/collection/26559/%22`
 * Generates counts for all collections: `https://harvest-stg.cdlib.org/solr/dc-collection/select?q=*%3A*&rows=0&wt=json&indent=true&facet=true&facet.query=true&facet.field=collection_url&facet.limit=-1&facet.sort=count`